 The electrical parameters shown in this supplement are guaranteed by various methods.
-To give you a better understanding, the following classification is used and the parameters are tagged accordingly in the tables where appropriate:
+To give the customer a better understanding the following classification is used and the parameters are tagged accordingly in the tables where appropriate:

 Table A-1.
 Parameter Classifications